 I have experience working within the adoption triad and presenting at adoption conferences.
 My work includes parents, children, and birth mothers, either individually or as a group, prior to, during, or years after the adoption.

 Changes, whether expected or unexpected, can lead to stress.
 This may also include trauma, which happens in many ways and in many lives.
 My goal is to support clients in making choices that create a meaningful life following transition, and to work through past trauma to prevent it from interfering in the present.

-Cindy has studied ayurvedic wellness at Tanman Ayurvedic Research Centre.
-There she learned how to incorporate Eastern traditions with Western medical practices to bring out the best in human potential.
+My approach to mental health is to incorporate mind, body, emotion and spirit.
+I’ve studied ayurvedic wellness at Tanman Ayurvedic Research Centre in India where I learned how to incorporate Eastern traditions with Western medical practices to bring out the best in human potential.

 - M.S., Clinical Rehabilitation Counseling, Georgia State University

 - B.S., Bachelor of Social Work, Brigham Young University

 - Associate Professional Counselor (APC)